Optimize your freight-transportation operations with shared truckload shipping.

-If you are an e-commerce business or any other type of trade that requires heavy shipping, then you know first hand how integral freight shipping is to the current and future success of your business.
-You put your trust in truckers to deliver your goods to your warehouse or to your customer and to do so expediently, economically and safely.
-The relationship between the business and shipper is symbiotic and relies on trustworthiness and open communication.
+If you are in e-commerce or any other type of business that requires heavy shipping, then you know firsthand that freight shipping is integral to the current and future success of your company.
+You put your trust in truckers to deliver goods to your warehouse or customer expediently, economically, and safely.
+The relationship between the business and shipper is symbiotic and relies on both trustworthiness and open communication.

-Now, if you have done any research while looking to ship a large amount of freight, you have likely realized that there are a variety of shipping options at your disposal.
-Because of this and your lack of in depth knowledge of the freight business, you may find yourself at an impasse, unsure as to what step to take next.
-To make matters even more difficult, there are a multitude of factors that have to be taken into account when making this decision.
-These factors can include, shipment size, shipment type, price, and delivery speed.
+Now, if you’ve researched how to move a large amount of freight, you’ve likely realized that there are a variety of shipping options at your disposal.
+Because of this, you may find yourself at an impasse, unsure of which step to take next.
+To make matters even more difficult, there are a multitude of factors for you to take into account when making this decision.
+These factors can include shipment size, shipment type, price, and delivery speed.

-As economists and psychologists have shown time and again, when customers are faced with too many options, it is quite possible to feel overwhelmed by all of these seemingly similar choices, especially with how important shipping can be to your success.
-You likely want a shipping service able to meet all your specific business requirements, as well as being cost-effective, and flexible.
+As economists and psychologists have shown time and again, customers who are faced with too many options can feel overwhelmed by the large amount of seemingly similar choices, especially given the importance of shipping to their success.
+You likely want a cost-effective and flexible shipping service that can meet all of your business’ specific requirements.

 If you find yourself at such a crossroads, fear not!
-Below, we will comprehensively break down the differences between FTL, LTL, FCL and LCL shipping, and help you decide which option best suits your business’ specific shipping needs.
+We’ll break down the differences between truckload (TL), shared truckload, (STL), less-than truckload (LTL), full cargo load (FCL) and less-than cargo load (LCL) shipping to help you decide which option best suits your business’ shipping needs.

-When researching the most suitable type of shipment for your cargo, make sure to consider your budget, the size of the shipment, the fragility or value of the freight, and how quickly you need delivery to occur.
+When researching the most suitable type of shipment for your cargo, be sure to consider your budget, the size of the shipment, the fragility or value of the freight, and the delivery date.

 How FTL Works

-Full truckload carriers generally deliver the semi to you to pack all the goods into the semi.
-Once the freight is loaded, the driver collects all the required paperwork and then leaves directly for the intended consignee.
-Depending on the length of route, one or more drivers may take over the haul.
-Full truckload transit times are generally constrained by the driver’s union Hours of Service regulations on time and distance.
-Upon reaching the consignee, the goods are removed from the semi and checked for damage or other issues.
+TL carriers generally deliver the semitruck to you for cargo loading.
+Once the freight’s on board, the driver collects the required paperwork and leaves directly for the intended consignee.
+Depending on the route’s length, one or more drivers may take over the haul.
+Truckload transit times are generally constrained by drivers’ Hours of Service regulations for work shifts and distance.
+Upon reaching the consignee, the goods are ready for removal.
+From there, the consignee checks the freight for damage and other issues.

-Due to regulations and specific requirements for different goods, truckload carriers often specialize in moving a specific type of cargo.
-So, whatever your needs are, shipping companies will work to make life easier on your end.
-In the case of FTL transport, shippers utilize equipment made to carry heavy or unwieldy freight and provide specialized logistical support for such difficult shipments.
-They often offer options to further ensure the safety of your delivery such as driving pairs, extra-long flatbeds or RGN (removable gooseneck) trailers.
+Due to regulations and requirements for different goods, TL carriers often specialize in moving a specific type of cargo.
+While carriers will work with you on transporting your goods, you’ll most likely need to utilize equipment that can move heavy or unwieldy freight and provide specialized logistical support for difficult shipments.
+Often, you can choose additional options to further ensure the safety of your delivery, such as driving pairs, extra-long flatbeds, or removable gooseneck trailers.

 Pros of FTL

-- Fast: No switching hands or extra prep required.
+Also, TL service is fast.
+There’s no switching hands or extra prep required.
 There are no stops or transfers from one truck to another.
-Once your shipment is packed, it will leave the source until it reaches the final destination in as little time as possible.
+Once your shipment is packed, it travels directly from the pickup location to its final destination as fast as possible.

-LTL shipment stands for less than a truckload.
-A shipment may be considered to be LTL if it does not fill a normal 48 foot or 53 foot trailer.
-With LTL, you are only required to pay for the space within the truck that your cargo takes up.
-So, if your shipment takes up a fifth of the truck, you only are required to pay for a fifth of the truck.
-The other four fifths of the truck will then be filled with other smaller cargo from a variety of other companies.
-LTL is ideal for small businesses such as e-commerce that do not generally ship in as large amounts as say, Amazon.
-LTL shipment generally range between as little as 100 pounds and up to 10,000 pounds and the rates are calculated based on distance traveled, weight and mass of the freight.
+A shipment may be considered “LTL” if it doesn’t fill a 48-foot or 53-foot trailer.
+With LTL, you pay only for the space you need, similar to STL shipping.
+If your shipment takes up 20% of the deck, you pay for 20% of the truck.
+LTL service then fills the other 80% of the truck with small shipments from a variety of other companies.
+LTL is ideal for small businesses — especially in e-commerce — that don’t generally ship in large amounts like, say, Amazon does.
+LTL shipments generally less than 4,000 pounds.
+Carriers calculate LTL rates based on distance traveled, shipment weight, and mass of the freight.

-These types of shipments are more economical for smaller companies that do not typically ship by the full truck load and have been an essential element for the growth and success of small businesses as seen throughout the e-commerce world.
-With their smaller inventories LTL is an affordable and safe way for vendors to ship their products swiftly to their customers.
+However, LTL shipments are more economical for smaller companies that do not typically ship TL.
+LTL is an affordable and safe way for vendors with smaller inventories to ship products to customers.

 Pros of LTL

-- Tractability: LTL allows a company to send a variety of different items – varying in size, weight and value – to numerous locations throughout the country.
+LTL allows companies to send a variety of items – that vary in size, weight, and value – to numerous locations throughout the country.

-- Cheaper to Ship: If you have to make several drop offs, or are not distributing enough consignment to require a FTL, LTL is far more cost-effective than shipping via FTL or through parcel shipping.
-Unless your goods are extraordinarily heavy or difficult to ship, or extremely valuable, FTL costs you extra money for space that you will not fully utilize.
+It’s also cheaper to ship.
+If you’re not distributing enough freight to require a full truck, LTL is more cost-effective than TL or parcel shipping.
+Unless your goods are extraordinarily heavy, difficult to ship, or extremely valuable, TL costs you extra money for space that you will not fully utilize.

-- Pick-up & Delivery Support: The vast majority of shipping companies offer LTL pick-up and delivery assistance, which is extra nice for multiple delivery destinations.
-They have all the tools and experience to insure that your goods are safely loaded and unloaded in a time efficient manner.
+Lastly, the vast majority of shipping companies offer LTL pickup and delivery assistance.
+They have all the tools and experience necessary to safely load and unload shipments in a time-efficient manner.

-FCL shipping, similar to FTL shipping, stands for Full Cargo Load when it comes to shipping freight over the ocean.
-As you might imagine, the rules of when it is ideal for a company to FCL ship and the benefits of doing so are quite akin to FTL shipping.
-The standard size of an FCL shipment would be 6 pallets in a 20-foot container and 12 pallets in a 40-foot container.
+FCL shipping has to do with moving freight over an ocean.
+As you might imagine, the rules of shipping FCL and the benefits of doing so are quite akin to TL service.
+The standard size of an FCL shipment is six pallets in a 20-foot container and 12 pallets in a 40-foot container.

-That said, if you have valuable or cumbersome commodities that you would prefer to not share with other freight and risk contamination or damage, a partially filled FCL may be the wisest decision.
-At times, a half filled FCL is more cost effective since there are no handling or consolidation fees LCL shipments charge for loose cargo.
-Responsibility in the import and export business generally varies for each of these options, sometimes falling on the consignee, and at other times on the shipper.
+That said, if you have valuable or cumbersome commodities that you would prefer not to share with other freight due to risk of contamination or damage, a partially full FCL may be the wisest decision.
+At times, a half-full FCL is more cost-effective since there are no handling or consolidation fees for loose cargo, like there are for LCL shipments.
+Responsibility in the import and export business generally varies for each of these options, sometimes falling on the consignee and at other times falling on the shipper.

-Ocean freight companies offer a variety of containers that differ in size and function.
-They include: standard dry containers, refrigerated containers, tank containers, flat rack containers, collapsible flat rack containers.
-The average length of any of these containers is either 20-feet or 40-feet.
-Once a container is chosen, you often have the option to arrange for the shipper to load your container, or to live load cargo yourself.
+Ocean freight companies offer a variety of containers that differ in size and functionality.
+They include standard dry containers, refrigerated containers, tank containers, flat rack containers, and collapsible flat rack containers.
+The average lengths of these containers are 20 feet and 40 feet.
+Once you’ve chosen a container, you often have the option of arranging for the shipper to load your container or to live-load the cargo yourself.

-While it may be cheaper to live load, the shipper loading and unloading may be a more efficient use of time.
-Once packed, the container is sent to the port and loaded on a cargo ship.
-Upon arriving at its destination, and depending upon which type of delivery you chose, your goods will be unloaded and delivered to the consignee.
-Because of this, FCL is the safest and fastest way to ship goods via cargo ship, especially valuable goods.
+While it may be cheaper to live-load, having the shipper load and unload may be a more efficient use of time.
+Once packed, the container travels to the port and loads onto a cargo ship.
+Upon arriving at its destination (and depending upon which type of delivery you chose), the goods are ready to unload and deliver to the consignee.
+Because of this process, FCL is the safest and fastest way to ship freight — especially valuable goods — over the ocean.

 Pros of FCL

-Like LTL, LCL shipping stands for Less Than Cargo Load when it comes to shipping ocean freight.
-For smaller to medium sized businesses LCL often is the more cost and logistically effective method of shipping freight internationally.
-Generally, their consignment falls below the minimum threshold of six to twelve pallets, and is neither dense nor voluminous enough to warrant a FCL.
-Therefore, most of these companies with smaller cargo volume chose to go the LCL route of simply paying for the space their goods require and sharing the rest.
+LCL shipping is like LTL service for ocean freight.
+For small- to medium-size businesses, LCL often is the most cost-effective and logistically sound method of shipping freight internationally.
+Generally, consignment falls below the minimum threshold of six to 12 pallets and is neither dense nor voluminous enough to warrant FCL.
+Therefore, most companies with smaller cargo volumes choose the LCL route and simply pay for the space in the container that their goods require, sharing the rest.

 Pros of LCL

-- Cost Effective: If you do not have a large enough cargo volume to warrant a FCL, LCL is often the cheapest and easiest way to ship internationally.
+LCL is budget-friendly.
+If you don’t have a large enough cargo volume to warrant FCL service, LCL is often the cheapest and easiest way to ship internationally.

-- Flexibility: LCL gives you the freedom to send whatever, wherever, whenever.
+LCL is flexible.
+This shipping mode gives you the freedom to send whatever, wherever, whenever.

-Whether you plan to utilize FTL, LTL, FCL, or LCL shipping, be sure to take into careful consideration your shipping budget, the size of your shipment, the fragility and value of your shipment, and expected delivery date.
-Determining the proper method of transport for your goods is key to your business success, so weigh the factors judiciously as you select the best option for your company’s needs.
+Whether you plan to utilize TL, STL, LTL, FCL, or LCL service, be sure to take into careful consideration your shipping budget, the size of your shipment, the fragility and value of your freight, and expected delivery date.
+Determining the proper method of transport for your goods is key to your business’ success, so weigh the factors judiciously as you select the best option for your company’s needs.